TheHolyChickn/Good-Mod/README.md

 See the section on compiling from source for detailed instructions on how to compile the mod yourself.

-If you want to contribute, feel free to make a pull request with your changes.
-However, I would like to warn you that my file structure and every single class/variable name has been intentionally screwed.
-So good luck actually contributing, because you might not have the easiest time figuring out what the "stopOWOing" function does, or the "Fuwwy" class, etc.
+If you want to contribute, feel free to make a pull request with your changes. ~~However, I would like to warn you that my file structure and every single class/variable name has been intentionally screwed.
+So good luck actually contributing, because you might not have the easiest time figuring out what the "stopOWOing" function does, or the "Fuwwy" class, etc.~~

-If anyone out there is insane enough to fix all of the variable names and file structure, I will keep the changes and credit you in the top section.
-Consider this a challenge, I guess.
+~~If anyone out there is insane enough to fix all of the variable names and file structure, I will keep the changes and credit you in the top section.
+Consider this a challenge, I guess.~~

+ODTHEKING HAS SUCCESSFULLY CHANGED MOST OF THE WEIRD NAMES AND HAS REFACTORED THE CODE TO KOTLIN.
+SEE [(#1)](https://github.com/TheHolyChickn/Good-Mod/pull/1).
+WILL BE PUSHED TO MAIN LATER

 Also even the parts of my code that weren't intentionally screwed up are probably still bad, because I'm not a developer, I'm a random math & physics nerd who plays skyblock and I unironically used ChatGPT a lot to help me get started or for debugging.
 So improvements to the code would definitely be appreciated because I honestly don't know how.